Estimated reading time: 5 minutes

 Many different types of ergonomic chairs are available, and some have extra features like headrests, seat-depth adjustments, height-adjustable armrests, and different lumbar support settings.

 Once you have purchased a chair for your home office, adjust its height settings so you can see your computer monitor without raising or lowering your head.
 This can help reduce strain on your eyes, upper spine, and shoulders.
 Lastly, purchase a floor surface mat to place under your chair.
 Floor mats can eliminate the difficulty of maneuvering an office chair on a carpeted floor or a rug.

 Mats are available in many sizes and colors; you can even choose one that is non-toxic and made from 100% recyclable materials.
 This is a great way to keep your indoor work environment as healthy as possible.

 Add a personal touch to your space.

-If you do not have a specific theme and you simply want to spice up your space, you can add wall art, plants, family photographs, custom window coverings, and decorative hardware on your office desk and furniture.
-If you have enough room, a small accent chair with a throw pillow might be a good option.
+If you do not have a specific theme and want to spice up your space, you can add wall art, plants, family photographs, custom window coverings, and decorative hardware to your office desk and furniture.
+A small accent chair with a throw pillow might be a good option if you have enough room.

 Finally, some home office tax deductions might benefit you when tax season rolls around if you run a home-based business.
 Of course, every home-based business owner’s situation is unique, so talk to your accountant to see if you are eligible for tax deductions.

 The opinions voiced in this material are for general information only and are not intended to provide specific advice or recommendations for any individual.